wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

 The sample has the following prerequisites:

-* An active Windows Azure subscription and its subscription ID.
+* An active Azure subscription and its subscription ID.
 * A management certificate for the subscription with the corresponding private key.
 The certificate should be installed in the current user private storage on the machine used to run the sample.
 * An active HDInsight cluster.
 * An Azure Storage account linked to the HDInsight cluster from the previous prerequisite, together with the corresponding primary or secondary access key.